xxdecryptionxx/s2complete/README.md

 Run "split.bat" to split the Sonic 2 binary.

-The SonEd2 project files for level editing are located in the 'tools" folder.
+The SonEd2 project files for level editing are located in the "soned2proj" folder.